MakeSchool-Tutorials/Flappy-Bird-SpriteBuilder-Swift/P0/content.md

 In this step you will create the obstacles from the *Obstacle.ccb* and add them to the game.

-Open Xcode and add the following properties to *MainScene.swift* just below the most recently added *_sinceTouch* property:
+Open Xcode and add the following properties to *MainScene.swift* just below the most recently added *sinceTouch* property:

-    var _obstacles : [CCNode] = []
+    var obstacles : [CCNode] = []
-    let _firstObstaclePosition : CGFloat = 280
+    let firstObstaclePosition : CGFloat = 280
-    let _distanceBetweenObstacles : CGFloat = 160
+    let distanceBetweenObstacles : CGFloat = 160

-You will use the *_obstacles* array to keep track of the obstacles created.
+You will use the *obstacles* array to keep track of the obstacles created.
 The two constants describe the x position of the first obstacle and the distance between two obstacles.

 Now add the method that will take care of spawning obstacles:

     func spawnNewObstacle() {
-        var prevObstaclePos = _firstObstaclePosition
+        var prevObstaclePos = firstObstaclePosition
-        if _obstacles.count > 0 {
+        if obstacles.count > 0 {
-            prevObstaclePos = _obstacles.last!.position.x
+            prevObstaclePos = obstacles.last!.position.x
         }

         // create and add a new obstacle let obstacle = CCBReader.load("Obstacle")
-        obstacle.position = ccp(prevObstaclePos + _distanceBetweenObstacles, 0)
+        obstacle.position = ccp(prevObstaclePos + distanceBetweenObstacles, 0)
-        _physicsNode.addChild(obstacle)
+        physicsNode.addChild(obstacle)
-        _obstacles.append(obstacle)
+        obstacles.append(obstacle)
     }

 This method creates a new obstacle by loading it from the *Obstacle.ccb* file and places it within the defined distance of the last existing obstacle.
-If no other obstacles already exist the position of the first obstacle will be set to the *_firstObstaclePosition* constant you just defined.
+If no other obstacles already exist the position of the first obstacle will be set to the *firstObstaclePosition* constant you just defined.

 Now all you have to do is to call this method from the *didLoadFromCCB* method, which is called as soon as our scene's CCB document was initialized.
 Add this to the end of the *didLoadFromCCB* method:

-    self.spawnNewObstacle()
+    spawnNewObstacle()
-    self.spawnNewObstacle()
+    spawnNewObstacle()
-    self.spawnNewObstacle()
+    spawnNewObstacle()

 This spawns three obstacles initially.
 You can try out the game now.
 You should see exactly three obstacles passing by, all at the same height, followed by - nothingness.